-In this two-based trip we will explore the best hotspots of region in this time of year, dedicate one morning to go out at sea in a pelagic trip, and make a day trip to Alentejo for something else entirely.
+In this two-based trip we will explore the best hotspots of the region in this time of year, dedicate one morning to go out at sea in a pelagic trip, and make a day trip to Alentejo for something else entirely.
 Migration season is underway and we will try to keep things flexible for this is the time when anything can happen.

 Seawatching in the cliffs of Cape St. Vincent, the mythical Southwest tip of mainland Europe.

-Pelagic trip: Looking for dolphins and seabirds in their natural habitat.
+pelagic trip: Looking for dolphins and seabirds in their natural habitat.

 Scanning the skies for migrant Eagles and Vultures, form the most iconic vantage point in Portuguese Ornithology.

 Roaming around Sagres peninsula searching for migrant birds, and waking up the next morning to realize which birds left and which arrived in the night.

 Walking through magnificent coastal valleys away from the most traditional birding itineraries, and paying attention to autumn wildflowers and passerines.

 Scrutinizing calm coastal wetlands thriving with life, in search of scarce species like Purple Swamphen and Glossy Ibis.